SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 ## Create an Initial Data Set

-Create an [initial data set](https://cap.cloud.sap/docs/guides/databases#providing-initial-data), which will be available after you've started the application.
+Create an [initial data set](https://cap.cloud.sap/docs/guides/databases#providing-initial-data) which will be available after you've started the application.
 You can specify the data in SAP Cloud Application Programming Model by creating a set of CSV files in the */db/data* folder of the project.
+Initial data sets should only be used for immutable data, for example code lists.
+Refer to the information in the [capire documentation](https://cap.cloud.sap/docs/guides/databases#using-csv-files).

-The corresponding entity is encoded in the file name by concatenating the namespace and the entity name (for example, *sap.samples.poetryslams-Visitors.csv*).
+The corresponding entity is encoded in the file name by concatenating the namespace and the entity name (for example, *sap.samples.poetryslams-PoetrySlamStatusCodes.csv*).

 Copy the [initial data set](../../../tree/main-single-tenant/db/data/) into your project.

-> Note: Initial data sets can be great for quick testing, but in productive environments they should be used for immutable data only.
-See also the information in the [capire documentation](https://cap.cloud.sap/docs/guides/databases#using-csv-files).
+> Note: To add entries to mutable data, such as poetry slams, visitors, and visits, in a productive setup, use APIs.
+For demo purposes in this reference application, the OData action *createTestData* is added to the Poetry Slams service which can be called with a button on the user interface.

 ## Define Services